Wolfram von Richthofen: Nazism

 Richthofen and Hitler maintained their harmonious relationship largely because they never worked closely together.
 Hitler, a soldier in the First World War, appreciated front-line fighting men and the perspective they brought back from the battlefield.
 Richthofen saw himself in this light, as a clear-thinking commander who had experienced the reality of the front.
 Because they met only occasionally, Richthofen maintained his idealised perception of Hitler.

 Throughout German history, and in other militaries, leaders rewarded high-ranking military commanders for their service.
 These awards went from medals, to titles, to the appropriation of estates.
 Hitler practised the same policy, although his methods were fundamentally corrupt.
-When Richthofen was promoted to field marshal in 1943, he became a benefactor of financial payments, which were not part of the state's expenses and were transferred secretly.
-Richthofen was on "List C", which earned him 4,000 Reichsmarks monthly; a standard monthly sum for the rank.
+When Richthofen was promoted to field marshal in 1943, he became a beneficiary of financial payments that were not part of the state's expenses and were transferred secretly.
+Richthofen was on "List C", which earned him 4,000 Reichsmarks monthly; this was a standard monthly sum for the rank.
 This was an annual salary for the average German worker, and the manner of transfer allowed Richthofen to avoid income tax, thus committing fraud.
 Hitler used the system to keep his generals loyal to the war's end, and Richthofen accepted the payments.

 War crimes analysis

 Richthofen is often regarded as a war criminal in the "popular German press", because of the aerial bombings of Guernica in 1937 and Warsaw in 1939.
-In Corum's view, this perception is based on the mythology surrounding German aerial doctrine of the time, which asserted without evidence, that the Luftwaffe had a policy of "terror bombing" for which killing civilians and terrorising civil populations into submission was the primary aim.
+In Corum's view, this perception is based on the mythology surrounding German aerial doctrine of the time, which asserted without evidence that the Luftwaffe had a policy of "terror bombing" for which killing civilians and terrorising civil populations into submission was the primary aim.
 The sensationalism of press coverage since the bombings and "grossly inflated casualty figures" have not helped Richthofen's image.
 Corum asserts Guernica was never intended as a model for aerial terror attacks.

-Warsaw, however, appeared to have all the hallmarks of a "terror attack"; the use of high explosives and incendiary bombs (632 tons), destroyed a portion of the city and killed an estimated 6,000 civilians or non-combatants.
+Warsaw, however, appeared to have all the hallmarks of a "terror attack": the use of high explosives and incendiary bombs (632 tons) destroyed a portion of the city and killed an estimated 6,000 civilians or non-combatants.
 The casualty figures have been exaggerated in contemporary and post-war accounts.
-Corum argues that the bombing was a "cruel act of war", but international law, as it was then commonly understood, allowed for the bombardment of a defended city, which at that time had approximately 150,000 Polish soldiers defending its districts.
+Corum argues that the bombing was a "cruel act of war", but international law, as it was then commonly understood, allowed for the bombardment of a defended city, and at that time Warsaw had approximately 150,000 Polish soldiers defending its districts.
 Corum argued it was in the German interest to secure victory through aerial bombing and avoid potentially costly urban warfare.
 The Luftwaffe had limited ability to carry out "massive" strategic bombing operations, even if terror bombing had formed part of German doctrine.
-Corum also exculpates Richthofen for involvement in the attack on Belgrade, in April 1941 (Operation Retribution).
-Richthofen was active against Greek Army positions in northern Greece at the time; rejecting some historians who associate Richthofen with the death of 17,000 civilians—which Corum also argues is inflated.
+Corum also exculpates Richthofen for involvement in the attack on Belgrade in April 1941 (Operation Retribution).
+Richthofen was active against Greek Army positions in northern Greece at the time; Corum rejects the conclusions of some historians who associate Richthofen with the death of 17,000 civilians—which Corum also argues is inflated.